ApeWorX/Ruffsack/README.md

 # Overview

-Ruffsack: A rugged multisig wallet for everyday adventures
+Caravan: A shared wallet for everyday adventures

 ## Design

-Ruffsack is a simple, yet flexible, multi-owner smart contract wallet designed for high-value, day-to-day activities.
+Caravan is a simple, yet flexible, multi-owner smart contract wallet designed for high-value, day-to-day activities.
 It is designed to support multiple users (up to 11) working together to co-sign and execute important transactions.

-Out of the box, Ruffsack is designed to be used via [`RuffsackProxy`](./contracts/RuffsackProxy.vy), which is a simple, upgradeable forwarding proxy that calls (via delegateproxy) to a singleton deployment of [`Ruffsack`](./contracts/Ruffsack.vy).
+Out of the box, Caravan is designed to be used via [`CaravanProxy`](./contracts/CaravanProxy.vy), which is a simple, upgradeable forwarding proxy that calls (via delegateproxy) to a singleton deployment of [`Caravan`](./contracts/Caravan.vy).
 It is only designed to be used via the Proxy, as it is intended to be a long-term stateful contract containing important assets that we don't want to lose when upgrading to a newer version of the code.